averkinderen/mscloud.github.io/_posts/2020-05-08-Update-API-in-APIM-from-Azure-Devops.md

   - APIM
 ---

 One of my customers is on a journey to re-architect old on-premises web application to more modern webApps using APIs.
 All APIs should use Azure DevOps CI/CD pipelines and will only be exposed through Azure API Management Service.
-We wanted to ensure that every time a developer has released a new build the API in APIM would get updated.
+We wanted to ensure that every time a developer has released a new build the API definition in APIM would get updated.

 The challenge was that if a new build was created and released, the Swagger file of the webAPP would be updated but not the API definition of the API in APIM.
+Once you [import and publish](https://docs.microsoft.com/en-us/azure/api-management/import-and-publish#-import-and-publish-a-backend-api) an API it will not be updated automatically.
 So, even though the developers released a new build, the consumers would still consume the older version of the API published in APIM.
 So, if we have 10 APIs with each 3 environments and we do, let's say, 5 releases a week that's 150 manual updates to APIM.

 *If we have continuous deployments for our webApps, we want continuous deployments for our APIM as well.*